 They remain to this day the guitar of choice for jazz guitarists of all abilities and backgrounds looking for that classic jazz tone that has long been synonymous with the Gibson name.

-As their catalogue of instruments includes so many influential models (such as the Gibson Les Paul), we’ve picked out two of their most important as recommendations:
+As their catalogue of instruments includes so many influential models (such as the Gibson Les Paul), I’ve picked out two of their most important as recommendations:

 The Gibson ES-175